-A more well-behaved version of this example would save each code object returned by foreign-callable and unlock it when it is no longer registered as a callback.
+The collect_safe declarations in this example ensure that other threads can continue working while event-loop blocks waiting for input.
+A more well-behaved version of the example would save each code object returned by foreign-callable and unlock it when it is no longer registered as a callback.